ideeli/rstatsd/README.md

         - "blog.requests"

 This will only send data to statsd every 100 lines, thus reducing UDP traffic by 100x.
-Never make the `:every` value less than what you expect your minimum traffic will be per unit time as defined in statsd and carbon.
+Never make the `:every` value less than what you expect your minimum traffic will be per aggregation interval as defined in statsd and carbon.

 other cool stuff
 ----------------